ivanayov/sbom-know-how/docs/source/index.rst

 ..
-SBoMKnowHow documentation master file, created by sphinx-quickstart on Mon Oct 31 13:10:57 2022.
+SBOMKnowHow documentation master file, created by sphinx-quickstart on Mon Oct 31 13:10:57 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ========================================
-SBoM Know How Documentation
+SBOM Know How Documentation
 ========================================

 .. include:: ../../README.rst